Building a Scalable Design System

 My Role

-• Converted the design system from Sketch to Figma
+• Migrated and restructured the component library from Sketch to Figma

-• Updated the system to support Variables and Tokens for future-proofing
+• Updated the system to support Figma Variables and Design Tokens, future-proofing it against product evolution

 Process & Exploration